sadstorylogan/gfa-top-down-shooter/README.md

 # GFA top-down shooter
-GFA Top-Down Shooter is an action-packed game developed at Game Factory Academy.
+GFA Top-Down Shooter is an action-packed game.
 In this game, players must survive against hordes of enemies in a top-down perspective.
 Drawing inspiration from games like Vampire Survivors, players navigate a challenging world filled with relentless foes, various weapons, and powerful boosters to enhance their chances of survival.